Catalyst of Catharsis.

 Cindy is certified by the National Guild of Hypnotists in hypnosis and specializes in stress management and post-traumatic stress disorder techniques.
 She also specializes in past life regression and was trained by Virginia Waldron through the International Board for Regression Therapy (IBRT).

 Cindy is a member in good standing of the American Herbalists Guild, the New York State Farm Bureau, the Society for Shamanic Practitioners, and the National Guild of Hypnotists.
 As a member of the American Counseling Association, she adheres to its Code of Ethics.
-She is also a member of the International Coach Federation.
+She is also a member of the International Coach Federation and the International Association of Trauma Professionals.

 Cindy is especially interested in grief and bereavement as it relates to animal companions.
 She knows that people who are grieving a pet or a horse are often told by others in some manner or variation: “It was only a horse; get over it.”
 This happens a lot more than most people realize.
 Grief over an animal is invalidated by our society, and Cindy feels that it’s time this invalidation was removed from our culture.
 As both a scientist and a spiritual leader, she is not averse to examining her own animal companion grieving process and making it her job in the world to share the experience.
 Cindy wrote a research paper in her first semester of grad school on the use of psycho-spiritual intervention with traumatic bereavement that was well-received, and continues to develop her skills in grief counseling for those bereft of their loved ones, whether those loved ones are two- or four-footed, furry, feathered, or scaled.